kddfinanceday/kddfinanceday-github.io/index.md

 <br/>
 # About

-KDD Finance Day 2023 will take place on **August, 2023**.
-On behalf of the Finance Day and KDD 2023 organizing committee, we welcome you all to attend this event!
+KDD Finance Day 2023 will take place on **August 7, 2023**.
+Welcome you all to attend this event!